-The Department acknowledges the traditional owners of country throughout Australia and their continuing connection to land, sea and community.
+The Department of Climate Change, Energy, the Environment and Water acknowledges the traditional owners of country throughout Australia and their continuing connection to land, sea and community.
 We pay our respects to them and their cultures and to their elders both past and present.